proplot-dev/proplot/docs/configuration.rst

 ProPlot settings
 ----------------

-ProPlot-specific settings are contained in the `~proplot.config.rc_proplot` dictionary.
-They can also be changed with `~proplot.config.rc`.
-These settings are not found in `~matplotlib.rcParams` -- they either control features introduced by ProPlot (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be more clearly ordered.
+ProPlot settings are natively stored in the `~proplot.config.rc_proplot` dictionary.
+In general they should be changed with `~proplot.config.rc` rather than `~proplot.config.rc_proplot` to ensure that :ref:`meta-settings <ug_meta>` are synced.
+These settings are not found in `~matplotlib.rcParams` -- they either control ProPlot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be more clearly ordered.
 Here's a broad overview of the new settings: